Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 When your car suffers from extreme oil consumption, the leak could be anywhere in the system.
 Other potential causes include a blown head gasket or a faulty oil filter.

-However, it could be occurring due to a faulty valve seal.
+However, it could be occurring due to a defective valve seal.

 Reduced Engine Power